The stages of a cancer

 As well as T1 – T4, you can get Tis.
 This means carcinoma in situ, which is a very small and very early stage cancer.
 It is such an early stage that it is sometimes called pre-cancer.

-P is sometimes used before the letters TNM.
+The letter p is sometimes used before the letters TNM – for example, pT4.
 This stands for pathological stage.
 It means that the stage is based on examining cancer cells in the lab after surgery to remove a cancer.

-C is sometimes used before the letters TNM.
+The letter c is sometimes used before the letters TNM – for example, cT2.
 This stands for clinical stage.
 It means the stage is based on what the doctor knows about the cancer before surgery.
 The stage is based on clinical information from examining you and looking at your test results.

 Sometimes doctors use the letters A,B or C to further divide the number categories – for example, stage 3B cervical cancer.